JamesGomatos/FSBU/README.md

 Which you can get here: https://classic.yarnpkg.com/en/docs/install/#windows-stable

 ## Git
-Which you cna get here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+Which you can get here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-## Note: You may need to create an account on this website ---> Github.com
+## Note: You may also need to create an account on this website ---> Github.com

-## After you have all these pieces of software you can now download and run the webapp by:
+## After you have all these pieces of software you can now download and run the web app by:

-##Creating a new directory or folder where you want the file to be downloaded:
+## Creating a new directory or folder where you want the file to be downloaded:
-Navigate to the folder using the command line or command prompt in windows (aka use the cd command)
+### Navigate to the folder using the command line or command prompt in windows (aka use the cd command)
 ### Example: `cd C/Users/Jagoma/Desktop/FSBU`

 ## cloning the repo using the command shown below should download the files into the directory you created: